Welcome to Costa Rica!

 Explore the Wildlife of Costa Rica

-Over 800 species of birds and 100 species of mammals have been identified in Costa Rica.
-About 25% of the country's land mass is protected parks and wildlife areas.
+, and more than 800 species of birds and 100 species of mammals have been identified here.

 The Monteverde Cloud Forest is a highland tropical rain forest constantly bathed in warm soft mist.
-The fern covered forest floor is the home of various species of cats, including the jaguar; birds; insects; and more than 2,000 different orchids.
+The fern covered forest floor is the home of various species of cats, including the jaguar, birds, insects, and more than 2,000 different orchids.
+The active Arenal Volcano